Release-Engineering-4/model-training/README.md

 ```
 **OPTIONAL STEPS**

-To add extra dependencies to .toml file use:
+To add extra dependencies to `pyproject.toml` file use:

 ```bash
 poetry add `package-name`